Approximation by Quad Meshes in Laguerre Geometry: Surface approximation with L-nets

 To constrain the circular arcs, we proceed in the same way.
 Consider three consecutive or-planes $p_i,p_j,p_k$ and or-spheres $s_0,s_1,s_2,s_3$, where $s_0,s_3$ are in oriented contact with $p_i,p_j$ and $s_1,s_2$ are in oriented contact with $p_j,p_k$ (see Fig.~\ref{fig:fairness}, right).
 In this arrangement, we have two pairs of consecutive circular arcs $\gamma_i = (\alpha_0,\alpha_1)$, $\gamma_{i+1} = (\alpha_2,\alpha_3)$, $\bar \gamma_i = (\beta_0,\beta_1)$, and $\bar \gamma_{i+1} = (\beta_2,\beta_3)$ with the endpoints

-These arcs are some of the boundary curves of the spherical faces $s_0$, $s_1$, $s_3$, and $s_2$.
-The fairness term for circular arcs is expressed by a small value of the energy \bluenew{}
+These arcs are some of the boundary curves of the spherical panels $s_0$, $s_1$, $s_3$, and $s_2$.
+The fairness term for circular arcs is expressed by a small value of the energy

-\paragraph{Proximity Energies} To ensure that the L-net approximates the reference surface $f$, we include terms that express the proximity of the contact points in the L-net to the surface $f$.
+\paragraph{Proximity Energies} To ensure that the L-net approximates the reference surface $f$, we include terms that express the proximity of the plane-sphere contact points in the L-net to the surface $f$.
 For each contact point $x$ in $L$, we denote by $x_f$ its closest-point projection onto $f$ and denote by $n_f$ the surface normal at $x_f$.
-We express the proximity in terms of the \bluenew{distance} to the projected point $x_f$ and the \bluenew{distance} to the tangent plane of the reference surface $f$ at $x_f$,
+We express the proximity in terms of the distance to the projected point $x_f$ and the distance to the tangent plane of the reference surface $f$ at $x_f$,

-\paragraph{Tangential distance} For the visual appearance and design purposes, it may be nice if the spherical patches are larger than the conical and planar patches.
+\paragraph{Tangential distance} For visual appearance and design purposes, it may be desirable for the spherical panels to be larger than the conical and planar quads.
 This can be addressed by minimizing the width of the cone strips connecting adjacent spheres.
-The width equals the tangential distance between two spheres $s_i$ and $s_j$, and is computed as $d_{tang}(s_i, s_j) = \sqrt{\|c_i - c_j\|^2 - (r_i - r_j)^2}$.
-We introduce the following energy term to minimize the tangential distance over all pairs of adjacent spherical faces of the L-net:
+The width equals the tangential distance between two or-spheres $s_i$ and $s_j$, and is computed as $d_{tang}(s_i, s_j) = \sqrt{\|c_i - c_j\|^2 - (r_i - r_j)^2}$.
+We introduce the following energy term to minimize the tangential distance over all pairs of adjacent or-spheres of the L-net:

 \paragraph{Optimization} We also include the standard Levenberg-Marquardt regularization term $E_{\mathrm{reg}}=\|X- X^{\mathrm{prev}}\|^2$ to avoid abrupt changes during the optimization.
 Here $X$ is the vector of all variables and $X^{\mathrm{prev}}$ contains their values from the previous iteration.
 Combining all energy terms with their corresponding weights yields the total energy